+Most frontend is React (also React Native for the mobile apps) and TypeScript.
 We have native mobile code in Java (Android) and Swift (iOS).
-Our frontend is mostly React (also React Native for the mobile apps).
-The backend is 100% cloud-based, most of it is C# and Node.JS, with a microservices architecture that helps keep it flexible.
+The backend is 100% cloud-based, most of it is Node.JS or .NET Core, with a microservices architecture that helps keep it flexible.
 There are some Ruby and Python scripts too.
-It’s important to note that we don’t expect you to have experience in all of these platforms and languages.
+We deploy to K8s (on AWS), AWS, Azure and use multiple service of these platforms.
+We use different types of storage and utilize multiple 3rd party services.
+It's important to note that we don't expect you to have experience in all of these platforms and languages.

 We take good care of our developers.
 We encourage them to find the right balance between their professional lives and their personal lives, and we make an effort to make sure they are well compensated for their hard work.